orbeon/orbeon-forms-doc/Form-Runner-~-Portal-~-Liferay-Proxy-Portlet-Guide.md

 This feature is available since January 2011.

 _NOTE: Some issues have been reported with the proxy portlet with Orbeon Forms 3.9 and 3.9.1.
-These issues have been fixed with Orbeon Forms 4.0._
+These issues have been fixed with Orbeon Forms 4.0 and newer._

 ## Introduction